1948 Baltimore Colts season

-The 1948 Baltimore Colts season was their second in the AAFC.
+The 1948 Baltimore Colts season was their 3rd in the AAFC & their 2nd in Baltimore.
 The team improved on their previous season's output of 2–11–1, winning seven games.
-They qualified for the playoffs for the first and only time in franchise history.
+They qualified for the playoffs for the first and only time in their 5-year franchise history (dating back to their days as the Miami Seahawks).

 The team's statistical leaders included Y. A. Tittle with 2,522 passing yards, Bus Mertes with 680 rushing yards, and Billy Hillenbrand with 970 receiving yards and 78 points scored.